 My wife and I just returned from a two-week train and ferry adventure across Europe.
-Our furthest point of travel from our home in southern France was the small city of Kajaani in central Finland (my ancestral homeland), where we took part in the 60th birthday celebrations of the maid of honor at our wedding and revisited the beautiful wooden church in which we had exchanged vows 39 years ago.
-During our journey we stopped over in Brussels, Hamburg and Stockholm on the way up and in Helsinki, Lubeck and Berlin on the way back.
+Our furthest point of travel from our home was the small city of Kajaani in central Finland (my ancestral homeland), where we took part in the 60th birthday celebrations of the maid of honor at our wedding and revisited the beautiful wooden church in which we had exchanged vows many years ago.
+During our journey we stopped over in Brussels, Hamburg and Stockholm on the way up, and in Helsinki, Lubeck and Berlin on the way back.
 We were grateful for the company of good friends, the excellent food and drink, and the mainly lovely weather that we enjoyed.
-The only annoyance we experienced was a travel delay at the end of our trip caused by an electrical system failure at a Paris train station.
-Our high speed train was cancelled as a result and we were forced to take a night train that delayed our return home by some 13 hours.
-But even this potentially negative experience brought with it something to be grateful for, in that my wife and I were assigned a private sleeping cabin (containing six bunks), when we had expected to have to share with up to four strangers.
+The only annoyance we experienced was a travel delay caused by an electrical system failure.
+Our high speed train was cancelled as a result and we were forced to take a night train that delayed our return home by several hours.
+But even this potentially negative experience brought with it something to be grateful for, in that my wife and I were assigned a private sleeping cabin, when we had expected to have to share with up to four strangers.

 Near the end of our adventure, I was blessed with a peak gratitude experience.
 An anonymous reader of my book posted the following review on Amazon.ca:

 By Amazon Customer on July 27 2017

 Format: Kindle Edition Verified Purchase